Skip to main content

 Automatic bulk validation

-Large transactions will take up significant amounts of memory because the transactional validation needs to analyze the transactional changes in order to decide what needs to be validated.
+Large transactions will take up significant amounts of memory because the transactional validation needs to track and analyze the transactional changes in order to decide what needs to be validated.
 Very large transactions could exceed the amount of memory available and cause the JVM to crash.

 • setTransactionalValidationLimit(1000) will make transactions switch to bulk validation if the transaction size is more than 1000 statements.
 Default is 500 000.